theidentity/OpenCV_Tutorials/README.md

 * Read an image
 * Visualize each manipulation
 * Show the image side by side
+* Read an image of a rectangle
+* Threshold and
 ===

 ## Module 3 : Feature Detection